Sugar Rush (British TV series): Discrepancies with the novel

-The TV series is a very loose adaptation of the 2004 novel of the same name, essentially keeping only partial character names and the same overall location.
+The TV series is a very loose adaptation of the 2004 novel of the same name, keeping only partial character names and the same overall location.
+Showrunner Katie Baxendale admitted in a 2015 interview that "we took the main characters from the book, basically, and changed the story completely".
+Baxendale later remarked that upon reading the changes made to Sugar Rush, Burchill contacted her over email and encouraged her to alter the story more, saying "change what the bloody hell you want, I love it!".
+As such, the series is barely connected to Burchill's novel.

 In the novel, Kim Lewis (Daniels in the series) is portrayed as a judgemental 'posh-girl', who is forced to move from her private girls school to infamous local comprehensive Ravendene.
 There, she befriends Maria 'Sugar' Sweet, the most popular girl in school and the leader of a clique of mean-girls called the 'Ravers'.
 Sugar introduces Kim to the world of drink, drugs, and sex, leading to a rift between Kim and her childhood best friend, Zoe 'Saint' Clements.

-The events of the novel take place almost entirely within Ravendene, utilising many high-school drama tropes and plot devices.
-Kim's mother Stella is barely present in the novel, having moved to the Bahamas with a younger man who she met whilst decorating his house before the novel begins.
+The events of the novel take place almost entirely within Ravendene, with a narrative involving many high-school drama tropes.
+Kim's mother Stella is barely present in the novel, having moved to the Bahamas before the novel begins, with a younger man whom she met whilst decorating his house.
 Further discrepancies are present in the characteristics of Sugar and Saint; Sugar is white in the novel, and is portrayed as vapid and unintelligent, whilst Saint is a middle-class black girl, who Burchill describes through Kim as being 'black like Samantha Mumba's black', and having an 'unrealistic black accent' that she 'picked up off Jerry Springer'.
 Saint is Kim's long-time best friend in the novel, the two having known each other long before Sugar's appearance.

 While the novel has been largely criticised for its prose, stereotyping, and poor characterisation, the series has been conversely praised for its departure from the source material, with modern retrospectives regarding it as a landmark in sincere LGBT representation in British television.

 Media information

-Both series one and two of Sugar Rush have been released on DVD box-sets.
+Both series of Sugar Rush have been released on DVD box-sets.
 The first series' box-set was released on 15 August 2005.
-The second series box-set, and a separate series one and two box-set were released on 21 August 2006.
-An audio CD compilation of the first series' music has also been compiled, but as of September 2006 a similar audio CD to complement series two has yet to materialise.
-Some of the commercial music used in the TV series has been changed to stock background music for the DVD release.
+The second series box-set, and a combined series one and two box-set were released on 21 August 2006.
+An audio CD compilation of some of the first series' licensed music was also released, but a similar release for series 2 was never made.